 Under the Companies Law, the board of directors of a public company must appoint an internal auditor based on the recommendation of the audit committee.
 The role of the internal auditor is, among other things, to examine whether a company's actions comply with applicable law and orderly business procedure.
 Under the Companies Law (which refers to the Internal Audit Law 5752-1992), the internal auditor shall not, outside the body in which he or she serves as internal auditor, have any responsibility which creates or is liable to create a conflict of interests with his or her responsibility as internal auditor.
 In addition, the internal auditor shall not, in the body in which he or she serves as internal auditor, have any responsibility other than internal audit, except for the responsibilities of a commissioner of public complaints or of a commissioner of employees' complaints, and even that only if the additional responsibility does not interfere with the performance of his or her primary responsibility.
-We will appoint an internal auditor by October 29, 2021.
+As of December 31, 2021, our internal auditor is Deloitte Global Network.